 - Saccharin: About 300–400 times sweeter than sucrose.
 May leave a bitter metallic aftertaste.

-- Acesulfame Potassium (Ace-K): About 200 times sweeter than sucrose.
+- Acesulfame potassium (Ace-K): About 200 times sweeter than sucrose.
 Often combined with other sweeteners to reduce aftertaste.

 - Improving patient compliance, especially in children

-Advantages
+Advantages and Disadvantages

 2. Coloring Agents